hakbot/hakbot-origin-controller/README.md

 Use Cases
 -------------------

-### Automating AppSpider Pro
+### Automating Dynamic Analysis
-AppSpider Pro only allows one simultaneous scan to take place at any given time.
+DAST engines like AppSpider Pro only allow one simultaneous scan to take place at any given time.
 In order to automate dynamic analysis using AppSpider Pro, a queuing system must be used to stack the jobs in sequential order.
-Additionally, multiple AppSpider Pro instances (scanners) can be defined, each scanner with it's own URL, username, and password.
-This is the basis for the AppSpider Enterprise offering, but without all the additional benefit (and limitations) of using AppSpider Enterprise.
+Additionally, multiple AppSpider Pro instances can be defined, each instance with it's own URL, username, and password.
+This is the basis for the AppSpider Enterprise offering, but without the additional benefits of using AppSpider Enterprise.
 If organizations simply want to automate one or more instances of AppSpider Pro, this project may be of benefit.

 ### Limiting Scan Fatigue